jsigee87/personal-website/content/technical/jq.md

 toc: false
 ---

-I want to share a command line tool I have recently learned how to put to good use. `jq` provides a fantastic and fast way to manipulate and manage JSON files, especially when they become very large.
+I want to share a command line tool I have recently learned. `jq` provides a fantastic and fast way to manipulate and manage JSON files, especially when they become very large.
 I want to give a quick overview of how it works and then show some examples.

 ## Giving jq input and output

-Jq works as a filter, which means that it requires input and will give you output.
+`jq` works as a filter, which means that it requires input and will give you output.
 The handiest way to work with it is via redirects.
 In the simplest case if your input comes from a file there is no redirect necessary:

 ```bash
 jq --some-jq-flag  myfile.json